 - Facilitate the dissemination of the faculty member’s scholarship, thereby raising the visibility of both the individual faculty member’s project and the composite University research and scholarship programs to the outside professional and public communities.
 This dissemination also helps increase the likelihood of a broader positive impact on society.

-Mini-grants are funded at two different levels.
-The most common individual awards are funded up to $3,500 for the academic year.
-In addition, requests can be made for higher amounts (up to $10,000) for projects that can justify the larger budgets based on the scope or nature of the project.
+Mini-grants are funded at two different levels, which have increased from earlier years.
+The most common individual awards are funded up to $5,000 for the academic year.
+In addition, requests can be made for higher amounts (up to $15,000) for projects that can justify the larger budgets based on the scope or nature of the project.

 Applicants may not apply to both tiers of funding with essentially the same project.
 For both tiers, competitive applications will require a carefully planned budget and justification as the proposed project and budget will be reviewed together.